daveyoon64/turner/README.md

 1. Run `npm start` in the project directory.

 ## Features to Implement
-1. It should push history state to the session history.
+1. It should handle the last page correctly
-2. It should coordinate session history with the app with onpopstate.
-3. It should handle URL routing.

 ## Completed
 1. ~~It should show a timestamp that shows elapsed time from time accessed minus when the story was posted.~~